Cost of Living in Bolivia: What You’ll Actually Spend

 affordable living in bolivia

-Because your dollar goes much further in Bolivia, you’ll find it easy to live well on a modest budget: a retired couple can maintain a comfortable lifestyle for around $1,550 per month.
+Your dollar goes much further in Bolivia.
+A retired couple can maintain a comfortable lifestyle for around $1,550 per month, while a single person often gets by on about $708.

-One-bedroom rents in La Paz or Sucre sit between $200 and $500, and basic groceries for a single person typically run $100–$300 monthly.
+One-bedroom rents in La Paz or Sucre sit between $200 and $500.
+Basic groceries for a single person typically run $100–$300 monthly.
+Compared to most Western cities, the cost of living advantage is hard to ignore.

-You’ll appreciate low transport fares (roughly $0.30–$1) that let you move around without tapping savings, and eating out stays affordable—lunch averages about $3.44, dinner for two roughly $17.40—so social life won’t blow your budget.
+Low transport fares (roughly $0.30–$1) let you move around without draining your savings.
+Eating out stays affordable too: lunch averages about $3.44, and dinner for two runs roughly $17.40.
+Your social life won’t strain your budget.

-Whether you’re a budget traveler or expat, these concrete numbers let you plan precisely, pick neighborhoods that match your spending priorities, and allocate savings toward health care, travel, or emergencies with confidence.
+Whether you’re a budget traveler or a long-term expat, these numbers let you plan precisely.
+You can pick neighborhoods that match your spending priorities and set money aside for health care, travel, or emergencies.

 Monthly Cost Breakdown for Singles and Families